 Employee lifecycle stages refer to the key phases a new hire goes through during their time with a company, from when they become aware of the organization to when they leave (and sometimes beyond).

-These seven stages typically help employers structure and enhance the workers’ experience while aligning with broader goals like corporate budgeting.
+These seven stages typically help employers structure and enhance workers’ experiences while aligning with broader goals, such as corporate budgeting.

 How to level up every stage of the employee lifecycle?
 7 strategies you must focus on!